fastats/learning/architecture/2018_03_maintainability_by_removing_if/by_language/python/readme.md

 ```

-Each edge has a penalty which encodes the payoff; to play the game, we navigate
-from player 1's chosen Node to player 2's in one step - if we can, then we
-observe the edge penalty to infer game outcome; if we can't then it's a draw.

-No changes are required since the structure of the graph is inferred entirely
-from the ordering of enum values.
+The graph structure is wholly inferred from the ordering of the enum member

-It would be possible to leverage some OO principles to make the graph modelling
-and edge traversal more obvious, but this is deemed out of scope for this lesson.
+values.
+As such, so changes are required over and above updating the enum.

 ## Others